How to get psychiatric medication management

 A note on cost and insurance

-Cost varies widely.
-Many psychiatric medications themselves are inexpensive generics, as the medication guides on this site note.
-The appointments are usually the larger cost.
 Insurance often covers psychiatric visits, both in person and by video, though coverage and copays differ by plan, so it is worth checking directly with your insurer.
-Some practices offer flat self-pay pricing.
-If cost is a barrier, community mental health centers and federally qualified health centers offer care on a sliding scale, and findtreatment.gov can help you locate them.
+A few questions help: is this clinician in network, what is the copay for a psychiatric visit, and is a referral required.
+Some practices do not take insurance at all and offer flat self-pay pricing instead, which can be simpler to predict even if it is not always cheaper.
+If cost is a barrier, community mental health centers and federally qualified health centers offer care on a sliding scale tied to income, and findtreatment.gov can help you locate them.

 Sources